gleisonsdm/Kuifje-Documentation/Chapter 09/Leak.md

 | 0.50 | 1.00 | 1.0 |
 | 0.50 | 1.00 | 2.0 |

-In essence, what happen is: the adversary learns from a scenario of one world with fifty percent of chance of any value 1.0 or 2.0.
+What happens is: the adversary learns from a scenario of one world with fifty percent of chance of any value 1.0 or 2.0.
 And he/she reachs a two worlds with fifty percent of chance.
 Any of these worlds have the value as 1.0 or 2.0 fith one hundred percent of chance (or the value is surely knowed).